Bunbuku Chagama: Sources of Morin-ji legend

 This legend is documented in origin-tales (engi) concerning Morinji and the tea-kettle, published in several editions by Morin-ji temple.
 The title (分福茶釜略縁起, Bunbuku chagama ryakuengi) is borne by the earliest edition (nominally 1587, but probably dating to around the Genroku era or c.
 1700) as well as later undated editions (possibly c.
 1800).

-The text of the later edition of Bunbuku chagama ryakuengi contains more detail (motifs), and is identical to the account found in the essay (1821–1841) by Kiyoshi Matsura.
+The text of the later edition of Bunbuku chagama ryakuengi contains more detail (motifs), and is identical to the account found in the essay Kasshi yawa|Kasshi yawa (1821–1841) by Kiyoshi Matsura.

 Edo period fiction

 Bunbuku chagama exist in popular fiction or kusazōshi format, from the akahon or "red book" period (late 17th to early 18th century).